jarabt/Programming-in-C/README.md

 chapter11...Operations on Bits
 chapter12...The Preprocessor
 chapter13...Extending Data Types with the Enumerated Data Type, Type Definitions, and Data Type Conversions
-chapter14...Working with Larger Programs (no excercises)
+chapter14...Working with Larger Programs (no exercises)
 chapter15...Input and Output Operations in C
 chapter16...Miscellaneous and Advanced Features
-chapter17...Debugging Programs (no excercises)
+chapter17...Debugging Programs (no exercises)
-chapter18...Object-Oriented Programming (no excercises)
+chapter18...Object-Oriented Programming (no exercises)